AlfredChen0418/lol-win-prediction/README.md

-# Early-Game Advantage and Winning in Professional League of Legends

-**Alfred Chen**

-This project studies one main question:
+This analysis examines one main question:

 **Do teams with stronger early-game advantages at 15 minutes tend to win more often in professional League of Legends?**